Wintermute0110/plugin.program.AEL.dev/KGDB.md

 /home/user/ROMs/Super Mario All-Stars and Super Mario World (Europe).zip
 ```

-It is strongly recommended that you organise your games in directories, with one directory for each platform.
+It is strongly recommended that you organise your games in directories, with one directory for each platform, like in the following example:
 ```
 /home/user/ROMs/mame/dino.zip
 /home/user/ROMs/mame/qsound_hle.zip